savagelysubtle/BIG-BRAIN-Memory-Bank/memory-bank/activeContext.md

 ## Current Focus

-The current focus is implementing branch-specific content protection for the BIG BRAIN Memory Bank system.
-We've established a robust dual-branch structure and added specialized scripts to maintain different content between the stable and development branches, particularly to keep the inspiration folder in main while removing it from development.
+The current focus is on implementing a lightweight bootstrapper for the BIG BRAIN Memory Bank system, enabling easier adoption by new users.
+After completing the branch-specific content protection, we've now added a bootstrapper that allows users to initialize the Memory Bank structure without cloning the entire repository.

 Additionally, we're continuing to enhance the comprehensive documentation of the BIG BRAIN Memory Bank system workflows and processes.
 We've recently completed